tanthanh85/network-automation-course/modules/01_python_basics/lab1.md

-# Python Basics for Network Automation: Module 1 Lab Guide
+# NASP: Module 1 Lab Guide

 ## Your First Steps with Python for Networking - Hands-on Exercises

-**[Your Organization/Name]**
-**September 01, 2025**

 ---

 ## Introduction

-Welcome to Module 1 of the Python Basics for Network Automation Lab Guide!
-This guide provides hands-on exercises to help you understand the fundamental Python concepts introduced in the "Python Basics for Network Automation: Module 1 Theory Guide."
+Welcome to Module 1 of the NASP Lab Guide!
+This guide provides hands-on exercises to help you understand the fundamental Python concepts introduced in the  Module 1 Theory Guide.

 **Lab Objectives:**
 *   Set up your Python development environment.